z2ong/Analysis-on-2022-League-Pro-Match-Data/README.md

   frameborder="0"
 ></iframe>

-Above is the empirical distribution of the permuted TVDs compared to the observed test statistic.
+Above is the empirical distribution of the permuted TVDs compared to the observed test statistic, highlighting the relationship between golddiffat15 missingness and league shuffled.
+Since the observed statistic is so far from the permuted data, we visually confirm that the missingness of golddiffat15 is not random, but is statistically dependent on the league variable.

 <br><br><br>